-The applicant shall have these plans prepared by their own professional engineer(s), subject to approval of the plans by the City Engineer.
-The City Engineer (or designee) shall review, or cause to be reviewed, the plans and specifications and if approved, shall mark them "approved" and shall return one set to the applicant, and at least two (2) sets shall be retained in the City's files.
-If not approved, then one set shall be marked with the objections noted (on the plans themselves and/or in memo format, a copy of which shall also be retained by the City) and returned to the applicant for correction, whereupon the applicant's engineer shall correct the plans as requested and shall resubmit them back to the City Engineer for re-review.
-Once the engineering plans are approved by the City Engineer (as documented by an approval memo addressed to the applicant and copied to the City), the property owner shall provide additional sets of the approved plans to the City, as specified by the City Engineer, for use during construction.
+The applicant shall have these plans prepared by their own professional engineer(s), subject to approval of the plans by the Engineering Department.
+The City Engineer (or designee) shall review, or cause to be reviewed, the plans and specifications and if approved, shall mark them "approved" and shall return one set to the applicant, and digital copies in .dwg and PDF format shall be retained in the City's files.
+If not approved, then one set shall be marked with the objections noted (on the plans themselves and/or in memo format, a copy of which shall also be retained by the City) and returned to the applicant for correction, whereupon the applicant's engineer shall correct the plans as requested and shall resubmit them back to the Engineering Department for re-review.
+Once the engineering plans are approved by the Engineering Department (as documented by an approval memo addressed to the applicant and copied to the City).
 A full set of the City-approved and stamped engineering plans must be available for inspection on the job site.

-After approval of the construction plat by the City Council, approval of the engineering plans and specifications by the City Engineer, and following procurement of all applicable permits from other appropriate agencies (such as TXDOT, TQEC, U.S. Army Corps of Engineers, FEMA and/or Kaufman County), the applicant shall cause a contractor(s) to install or construct the public improvements in accordance with the approved plans and the City's TCSS and at the applicant's expense (also see Article 6 [VI]).
+After approval of the construction plat by the City Council, approval of the engineering plans and specifications by the Engineering Department, and following procurement of all applicable permits from other appropriate agencies (such as TXDOT, TCEQ U.S. Army Corps of Engineers, FEMA and/or Kaufman County), the applicant shall cause a contractor(s) to install or construct the public improvements in accordance with the approved plans and the City's TCSS and at the applicant's expense (also see Article 6 [VI]).
 The applicant shall employ engineers, surveyors or other professionals as necessary to design, stake, supervise, perform and complete the construction of such improvements, and shall cause his or her contractor to construct the said improvements in accordance with this Ordinance and with the City's, and any other applicable agency's design standards.
 Verification of compliance with adopted Technical Construction Standards and Specifications (TCSS) shall be through inspections conducted by the City Engineer (or designee), approved third party consultants, qualified testing laboratories, or other approved qualified persons.
 If the project will require a FEMA map revision, then the proposed plans shall also be reviewed for compliance with the City's Flood Plain Management Regulations (Chapter 4 of the City's Code of Ordinances, as amended) prior to approval of the construction plat and prior to any construction activities (including, but not limited to, grading, clearing, grubbing, brush removal, etc.) on the site.

 Engineering plans shall be prepared by or under the direct supervision of a professional engineer licensed in the State of Texas, as required by State law governing such professions and in accordance with this Ordinance and the City's Technical Construction Standards and Specifications (TCSS).
 All engineering plans submitted for City review shall be dated and shall bear the responsible engineer's registration number, his or her designation of "professional engineer" or "P.E.", and the engineer's original seal.
-Engineering plans shall be approved by the City Engineer only when such plans meet all of the requirements of this Ordinance and the TCSS.
+Engineering plans shall be approved by the Engineering Department only when such plans meet all of the requirements of this Ordinance and the TCSS.